MattBarrs/SeatReservationSystem/README.md

 <a name="section-1-5"></a>
 ## Step 5: Install Dependencies
+- Ensure you are within the project directory
-- Run command `php artisan install` to install Laravel dependencies
+- Run command `composer install` to install Laravel dependencies
-- Run command  `npm install && npm run dev` to install JS dependencies
+- Run command  `npm install` to install JS dependencies

 <a name="section-1-6"></a>
 ## Step 6: Create and Connect Database